Tinian, Northern Mariana Islands: West Field

-Airfield construction was originally by the Japanese, built with two parallel runways.
-It was repaired by the Americans, and then called West Field.
-From here seven squadrons of the 58th Bombardment Wing flew combat and reconnaissance missions throughout Southeast Asia and finally into the Japanese home islands, as part of the bombing of Japan.
+The Japanese originally built an airfield with two parallel runways.
+The Americans repaired it and then called it West Field.
+From here, seven squadrons of the 58th Bombardment Wing flew combat and reconnaissance missions throughout Southeast Asia and finally into the Japanese home islands, the latter as part of the bombing of Japan.

-After WWII, West Field was Tinian's airport called Gurguan Point Airfield; and today is Tinian International Airport.
+After WWII, West Field was Tinian's airport, called Gurguan Point Airfield, and today is Tinian International Airport.

 North Field

 The Japanese had constructed three small fighter strips on Tinian, but none were suitable for bomber operations.
-Under the Americans, nearly the entire northern end of the island was occupied by the runways, almost 11 mi of taxiways and the airfield area, designed to accommodate the entire 313th Bombardment Wing complement of Boeing B-29 Superfortress bombers.
+Under the Americans, nearly the entire northern end of the island was occupied by the runways, almost 11 mi of taxiways, and the airfield area, designed to accommodate the entire 313th Bombardment Wing complement of Boeing B-29 Superfortress bombers.

-North Field was the departure point of the 509th Composite Group specialized Silverplate nuclear weapons delivery B-29 bombers Enola Gay and Bockscar, which respectively carried the two atomic bombs named Little Boy and Fat Man, that were dropped on Hiroshima and Nagasaki.
+North Field was the departure point of the 509th Composite Group specialized Silverplate nuclear weapons delivery B-29 bombers Enola Gay and Bockscar, which respectively carried the two atomic bombs named Little Boy and Fat Man that were dropped on Hiroshima and Nagasaki.

-Remains of the US bomber base and Atom Bomb Pits, and the remains of Japanese fortifications, are located at North Field.
-There is a memorial on the old airfield at the loading pits, which are roofed-over with glazed panels in metal framing for safer viewing.
+Remains of the US bomber base and Atom Bomb Pits, as well as the remains of Japanese fortifications, are located at North Field.
+A memorial on the old airfield at the loading pits is roofed with glazed panels in metal framing for safer viewing.
 Both pits were reopened in conjunction with the 60th Anniversary Commemoration of the Battles of Saipan and Tinian.
-The pits were originally constructed to load the bombs, since they were too large to be loaded in the conventional manner.
+The pits were originally constructed to load the bombs since they were too large to be loaded conventionally.
 The B-29s were maneuvered over a pit with their bomb bay doors open to facilitate loading.